Compaya/slate/source/includes/_sms.md

 Parameter | Type | Description
 --------- | ------- | -----------
 to <br>**required** | string or array | The recipient(s) of the message.
-The number starting with country code. message <br>**required** | string | The body text of the SMS message. from | string | Sender name or number. timestamp | int <br>(unix timestamp) | If specified the message is send at given time. encoding | string | Default is <code>UTF-8</code>.
-Alternative <code>ISO-8859-1</code>. dlr_url | string | If specified you will receive delivery reports to the given URL. flash | int | Default is <code>0</code>.
-Specifies if the SMS is a flash SMS. reference | string(32) | This can be used as your identifier.
-A ID from your own system.
+The number starting with country code. message <br>**required** | string(1530) | The body text of the SMS message.
+Specifies the message to be sent.
+All characters allowed by the SMS protocol are accepted.
+If the message contains any illegal characters, they are automatically removed, and the message shortened.
+The maximum message length is 1530 characters, which is the length of 10 SMS'es joined together. from | string(11/20) | Set the number that the receiver will see as the sender of the SMS.
+It can be either numeric with a limit of 20 chars or alphanumeric with a limit of 11 chars. timestamp | int <br>(unix timestamp) | If specified, the message will be send at this time. encoding | string | Default is <code>UTF-8</code>.
+Alternative <code>ISO-8859-1</code>. dlr_url | string | If specified, delivery reports will be POSTed to this address. flash | int | Default is <code>0</code>.
+Specifies if the SMS should be send as a flash SMS. reference | string(32) | An optional reference of your choice.

 <aside class="notice">
-If you specify multiple <code>&lt;to&gt;</code> and you have an error along with success.
-Your HTTP header response code will be 207 Multi-status. <br>
-You are adviced to go thrue your error(s) before sending to the same recipients.
+If you specify multiple recipients, your delivery report will contain statuses for every tried delevery.
+If one, or more, messages fail to be delivered, the delivery report will be returned with a HTTP status code of 207 (Multi-Status) (for easy detection - it has nothing to do with WebDAV, nor do it comply with other RFC standards related to this type of response).
+In that case, it is advised to traverse the delivery report for errors, and take appropriate action.
 </aside>